 We decided to opt for the Miners track, a 3 3/4 mile track that starts off along a gentle track, working its way up the east face of the mountain, where you will find yourself walking past some beautiful mountain lakes and up to the long abandoned and truly beautiful ruins of the Britannia Copper Mines, this is a perfect place to relax if you don’t fancy going all the way up to the summit, as there is a small beach on the side of the lake and is still high up enough to provide some stunning views over the North Welsh landscape.

-After this point, the path gets steeper and slightly more of a scramble, but still not overly tough for a novice climbers, zig zaging up the mountain, going past a couple of penny tree’s and eventually we intercepted the final leg of the walk, joining the Llanberis and Ranger paths as they ran parallel with the train tracks, which lead up to the Hafod Eryri, the highest cafe in the UK and the perfect place to relax before making the quick minute walk to the summit.
+After this point, the path gets steeper and slightly more of a scramble, but still not overly tough for a novice climbers, zig zaging up the mountain, going past a couple of penny tree’s and eventually we intercepted the final leg of the walk, joining the Llanberis and Ranger paths as they ran parallel with the train tracks of the Snowdon Mountain Railway, eventually leading up to Hafod Eryri, the highest cafe in the UK and the perfect place to relax before making the quick minute walk to the summit.

-Overall it took us roughly 7 hours to get up and back down, which wasn’t bad as we had plenty of breaks and weren’t overly concerned with time and were blessed with good weather, however next time we go we plan to tackle one of the more difficult paths to the summit and seeing what wonderful views await us
+Overall it took us roughly 7 hours to get up and back down, which wasn’t bad as we had plenty of breaks, weren’t overly concerned with time and were blessed with good weather, however next time we go we plan to tackle one of the more difficult paths to the summit and seeing what wonderful views await us